 Each year Harvard Law School publishes a list of the undergraduate institutions attended by their incoming class of aspiring lawyers.
-Since stumbling upon this gem a few years ago it has become a staple in my toolbox of resources that I share with students and families.
+Since stumbling upon this gem a few years ago it has become a staple in our toolbox of resources that we share with students and families.
 Why, you might ask?
 It’s simple…Brandeis University

-At least one of our students has enrolled at each of these schools in the past, and all of these are included on the most recent list of 172 undergraduate institutions represented at Harvard Law.
+At least one of our students has enrolled at each of these schools in the past, and all of these are included on the most recent list of 170+ undergraduate institutions represented at Harvard Law.
 So, why is that relevant?
 My guess is that most people reading this may be familiar with one or two of these institutions.
 Perhaps you’ve “heard” of these schools, but weren’t aware that they were producing Harvard Law-quality graduates.
 In fact, an interesting experiment would be to run through the list of institutions represented and tally the number of schools you assume WOULD be feeder schools to Harvard-esque graduate schools.
 Maybe 10?
 20?
-Perhaps….but certainly not 172.
+Perhaps….but certainly not 170.

-Students need to know that while the institution matters, it is what they make of their experience that remains the most important factor in their outcomes.
+Students need to know that while the institution certainly matters, it is what they make of their experience that remains the most important factor in their outcomes.
 A name on a diploma may open doors, but it does not close deals.
 It may get you an interview, but it will not make you CEO.
 It might help you make connections, but it will not be your voice.
 Those things?
 Those are up to you.